Nuclear Reactor and Health Physics

+This course describes the international legislative framework of radiation protection.
 From international legislative framework of radiation protection, the course covers population and personal exposures to radiation, the principles of dose calculations, and example procedures for implementing radiation protection programmes.
 Nuclear reactor safety case work is also discussed.
-The module completes with a general assessment of the concept of risk.

 On successful completion of this course, you will be able to: